metadata toggle

 Operator warnings

-Pregnant women, women of child-bearing age, asthmatics and persons with other respiratory tract diseases should exercise caution when handling cloprostenol.
-Those persons should avoid contact or wear disposable plastic gloves during administration of the product.
+Pregnant women, women of child-bearing age, asthmatics and persons with other respiratory tract diseases should avoid contact when handling this veterinary medicinal product.

 Adverse Reactions